Do you shy away from buying fish because you don’t know how many minutes you’re supposed to cook it?

 Would it surprise you that a lot of people respond, “About twenty minutes?”

-Another way to tell if your fish is done cooking?
+Another way to tell if your fish is done?

 Press lightly on the surface of the fish.
 Your fingers should feel a little resistance.
 Or insert a thermometer into the thickest point of the fish, if the tip feels warm, the fish is cooked.

 To complicate things, (yep, I know, complicated sucks), each species is different, and depending on your cooking method, cooking times vary.
 For instance, a flounder fillet take mere minutes.
 Or get this, last night, I pan-seared a one-inch wild salmon portion for a minute and a half, turned it over and finished it in a 385 degree oven for six minutes.
 Now that’s only seven and a half minutes, but I like my salmon cooked medium.

 Generally though, most fish species need very little cooking time.
 So have your salad ready, sides cooked, table set, candles lit and wine poured.
 Or crack open a cold beer, pour a tall, sweet tea or crush some ice for a neat bourbon, or…okay, you get the picture.

 Use your kitchen timer.
 You might be surprised how quickly ten minutes passes.Got a fish cooking question? or a fish cooking tip you’d like to share?